aaronpk/secevent-pushpull/draft-tulshibagwale-pushpull-delivery.md

 ~~~
 {: #fig-example-response title="Example Pushpull response"}
 In the above example, the Responder acknowledges one of the SETs it previously received and provides a SET to deliver to the initiator.
 There are no errors reported by the Responder.

+# WebSocket Binding
+Transceivers MAY use WebSockets {{RFC6455}} to send and receive Communication Objects described in {{communication-object}}.
+Since WebSockets are a symmetric protocol, a Transceiver MAY send a Communication Object at any time to its Peer.
+In such communication, a Transceiver sends a Communication Object as Payload data over the WebSocket protocol to a Peer.
+Similarly, a Transceiver MAY receive a Communication Object from a Peer over a WebSocket connection, wherein the Communication Object is the Payload data.
+In all such WebSocket communication, the Payload data does not have any Extension data in it.

+## Using WebSockets
+During any communication initiated by a Transceiver, the Transceiver MAY request the Peer to use WebSockets {{RFC6455}} by requesting that the connection be upgraded to a WebSocket connection.
+If the Transceiver and its Peer can successfully perform the WebSocket handshake for the Pushpull Subprotocol described in {{pushpull-subprotocol-handshake}}, then the Transceiver and Peer MUST use WebSockets until the connection is closed.
+If the handshake fails, the Transceiver and Peer MAY use the HTTP Request Response Binding as described in {{http-request-response-binding}}

+### Pushpull Subprotocol Handshake {#pushpull-subprotocol-handshake}
+The Pushpull subprotocol is used to transport Communication Objects {{communication-object}} over a WebSocket connection.
+The Transceiver and its Peer agree to this subprotocol during the WebSocket handshake (see {{Section 1.3 of RFC6455}}).

+During the Websocket handshake, the Initiator MUST include the value `pushpull` in the list of protocols for the `Sec-WebSocket-Protocol` header.
+The reply from the Responder MUST also include the value `pushpull` in the list of values in its own `Sec-WebSocket-Protocol` header, in order for the Initiator and Responder to use WebSockets.

 # Authentication and Authorization {#authn-and-authz}
 The Initiator MUST verify the identity of the Responder by validating the TLS certification presented by the Responder, and verifying that it is the intended recipient of the request, before sending the Communication Object {{communication-object}}.